ektrah/nsec/docs/api/nsec.cryptography.signaturealgorithm.md

 ### SignatureSize

-Gets the signature size, in bytes.
+Gets the size of a signature.

     public int SignatureSize { get; }